 More about this artwork:

 Our Blood is a major public artwork by Marc Quinn.
-It is a not-for-profit sculpture, made with refugees and non-refugees, which will launch on the steps of the New York Public Library in 2022.
+It is a not-for-profit sculpture, made with refugees and non-refugees, which will launch on the steps of the New York Public Library.
 Quinn created Our Blood to help refugees, by raising awareness of the ongoing global refugee crisis and raising millions of dollars for refugees around the world.